Saqibm128/eeg-tasks/README.md

 #### SinpleHandEngineeredDataset
 Transforms single channel into multiple features using a set of simple uni-channel transforms passed in.

+### util_funcs.py and constants.py
+constants.py determines key constants for project like resampling frequency util_funcs.py includes utility functions, like reading config data out

 ## Sacred
 Uses sacred to control experiments and provides logging https://sacred.readthedocs.io/en/latest/

+I used MongoObserver to record experiment results

 ## Project Setup
-Notebooks are messy and are currently used for scratch code.
+Notebooks include some test code.
 [environmentSetup.sh](environmentSetup.sh) can be used to create a conda environment that can run this code

 [data_reader.py](data_reader.py) is used to read data from edf files.